specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/activate-pcore-license/README.md

 1. Click on the *Import a runbook* tab and configure it:
     * select the file you downloaded in Step 1
     * type in a name of the runbook
-    * select the typr as PowerShell
+    * select the type as PowerShell
     * select the runtime version 5.1
     * click **Import**.
 1. When import is completed, click the *Publish* button.